 The Logstash event processing pipeline coordinates the execution of inputs, filters, and outputs.

 By default, Logstash uses in-memory bounded queues between pipeline stages (input → filter and filter → output) to buffer events.
 If Logstash terminates unsafely, any events that are stored in memory will be lost.
-To help prevent data loss, you can enable Logstash to persist in-flight events to disk.
+To prevent data loss, you can enable Logstash to persist in-flight events to disk.
 See Persistent Queues for more information.